deadjakk/RustPivot/client/README.md

 # RustPivot Implant

-Requires the rustup/cargo to build the binary
+### Building
-First edit the 'port' and 'ip' variables in src/main.rs to match the backend address configured for server.
+1. First edit the 'port' and 'ip' variables in src/main.rs to match the backend address configured for server.
-Then build with:
+2. Then build with:
-cargo build --release --bin implant
+`cargo build --release --bin implant`
+3. Then run with `./implant` or `.\implant.exe` (Windows)

+### Usage Tips
+- After building, run `strip` against the resulting binary to significantly reduce the binary size.
+- Look into using LTO and optimization for size to further reduce binary size.
-Note: it will build for whatever operating system it is compiled on unless specified otherwise via the --target flag
+- It will build for whatever operating system it is compiled on unless specified otherwise via the `--target` flag.